Trithi-124/Trithi-124/README.md

 My hobbies include Crocheting and Reading.
 I love reading non-fiction books.
 Some of my favourite genres are classics and contemporary.
 My favourite book is Anne of the Island.

-Currently I am pursuing an Engineering Degree in Mechanical Engineering discipline in Karnataka.
+Currently I am pursuing a Mechanical Engineering degree in Karnataka.

-- 👀 I’m interested in
-- 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+You can reach me on txnrane@gmail.com or 01fe23bme028@kletech.ac.in

 <!---
 Trithi-124/Trithi-124 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.